AndroidCloned/KB16B-02/readme.md

   - **Layer 3**: Alt Tab Scrolling (same as Layer 1)
   - **Layer 4**: Alt Tab Scrolling (same as Layer 1)

 I tried to put some helpful colorful backlighting on most things to give a quick idea of where things are.
-That said, it is mostly optimized for my light green + magenta color scheme, so you may want to tweak the DEFAULT_\<COLORNAME\> structs if you want to quickly change these.
+The firmware uses a **coffee-themed color palette** with warm browns, creams, and coffee-inspired colors that create a cohesive aesthetic perfect for coffee roasting sessions.
+You may want to tweak the coffee color constants if you want to adjust the theme.

 ## Layer 1 - Windows Fast Navigation
 The first layer is focused on letting the user quickly navigate around in Windows and access some utilities through (PowerToys)[https://learn.microsoft.com/en-us/windows/powertoys/].
 Of course, you need PowerToys installed for some of these features to work.